April 21, 2016

 - Ensure that all required records relating to drug and alcohol regulations are on file and can be retrieved at any time.

-- You must have a copy of the current FMCSA rules in your office.
+- Have a copy of the current FMCSA rules in your office.
 Also, make sure each of your drivers receive a copy of the rules, and sign both a receipt and agreement to comply with the regulations.

 - Complete both pre- and post-trip inspections of all your vehicles and document that you have done so in writing.